 An Exposition on the Siddha Yoga Practice of Dakshiṇa

 The cultural and spiritual traditions of India are many thousands of years old.
 One facet of this ancient wisdom is the deep respect and value accorded to all branches of knowledge.
-A student who receives instruction in any subject—such as music, art, philosophy, science, mathematics, or any craft or trade—always gives something in return for the knowledge the teacher imparts.
+A student seeking instruction in any subject—such as music, art, philosophy, science, mathematics, or any craft or trade—always makes offerings to the teacher to honor the source of knowledge.
 This is the dharma, the duty, of any student, and is part of the natural cycle of giving and receiving that sustains the universe.
 This offering is known as dakshiṇa.

 The Sanskrit syllable da in the word dakshiṇa means “offering and giving.”
 The syllable kshi means “to abide or dwell in,” and the syllable na indicates “knowledge.”
 Dakshiṇa, then, is an offering made by a student to the teacher, through which the student becomes established in the knowledge that has been imparted.